-Fictitious vendor fraud is one of the more dangerous ways employees steal.
+Fictitious vendor fraud is one of the most dangerous ways employees steal.
 Today we look at how this theft works and how to prevent it.
+I’ll conclude with a video explanation of fictitious vendor fraud.

 Your accounts payable director (Susie Jones) sets up a fictitious vendor: ABC Project Management.
 Susie keys the new vendor into the payables system using her sister’s—Joan Albert—personal home address.
 (The payables director is the only person tasked with reviewing new vendors.)
 Susie also creates fictitious consulting invoices to support payments made to ABC Project Management.